 The main market for ROVs is also the U.S. In addition to demand as a vehicle for outdoor recreation, there is stable demand for ROVs as vehicles for utility use in a variety of industries, and market scale is growing year after year.

-Yamaha Motor Manufacturing Corporation Georgia, U า of America Geol gia, O S.A.
+Name of company Location Yamaha Motor Manufacturing Corporation of America Georgia, U.S.A.

-Yamaha Motor units sales of ATVs & ROVs Unit: thousands
+FY2017 Yamaha Motor unit sales of ATVs

 Yamaha Motor sales from ATVs & ROVs